 At the end of last year, our pastor’s wife emailed a daily bible verse, and I decided to memorize each verse every day.
 The first week I learned Deuteronomy 7:9 – “Know therefore that the Lord is your God, the faithful God, who keeps covenant and steadfast love with those who love Him and keep His commandments, to a thousand generations.”
 The following week while studying the book of Nehemiah, I came across Nehemiah 1:5, where he is quoting Moses saying these words.
 The next week my daughter was writing her verse of the day, which was Daniel 9:4 where Daniel is also quoting Moses from Deuteronomy.
 I would never have connected these scriptures if I hadn’t memorized Deuteronomy 7:9 first.
 I praised God and thanked Him for His faithfulness and steadfast love!

-Q: What encouragement would you give another Christian woman who feels intimidated at the thought of memorizing passages of scripture?
+What encouragement would you give another Christian woman who feels intimidated at the thought of memorizing the Bible?